vs0100/asic-design-class/README.md

 ![Screenshot from 2024-11-14 18-55-52](https://github.com/user-attachments/assets/2828779e-241e-4478-b027-a1d90ad40b5f)

 ### Perform detailed routing using TritonRoute and explore the routed layout
-Perfrom detailed routing using TritonRoute and explore the routed layout

 ```
 # Check value of 'CURRENT_DEF'
 echo $::env(CURRENT_DEF)